 - 24 hours on cardboard

-While 2-3 days can be a long time to last on common everyday materials such as plastic and stainless steel, the median half-life of SARS-CoV-2 was found to be approximately 5.6 hours on stainless steel and 6.8 hours on plastic.
+While up to 72 hours can be a long time to last on common everyday materials such as plastic and stainless steel, the median half-life of SARS-CoV-2 was found to be approximately 5.6 hours on stainless steel and 6.8 hours on plastic.
 The median half-life of the virus is the most common length of time it takes for half of the virus to decay and become incapable of infecting.
 Since their research found the virus decays faster as time goes on, you would have significantly less risk of getting infected after these few hours.

 The Center for Disease Control (CDC) has stated: